 The people of Nepal are generally amiable and warm.
 In the Manaslu region, you will find Gurungs in the central hills.
 The Gurungs are the majority of people who have joined the Gurkha Army.
 When you go closer to Tibet, you will mostly find Bhutias who are similar to the Sherpa Group.
 They fall in the Tibetian ethnicity domain.
-They have a typical Tibetian influenced culture.
+They have a typical Tibetian-influenced culture.
 The people living here have flat-roofed houses.
 You will get to experience the Buddhist religion as you enter this region.
 Monasteries and Chortens are familiar landmarks you might find in this area.

 The peaceful and friendly nature of the people perfectly complements the beautiful wildlife surrounding the Manaslu region.
 The two distinct ethnicities in the Manaslu trekking region are Nubri and Tsum.
 These two ethnicities are divided by the branches of the river at Chhikur.
-Nubri has been widely introduced to the world of tourism; however, Tsum still manages to retain its lush and enigmatic art, culture and tradition.
+Nubri has been widely introduced to the world of tourism; however, Tsum still manages to retain its lush and enigmatic art, culture, and tradition.
 The diversity in the ecosystem and the lush ethnic cultures make the Manaslu region all the more exciting.

 Day 01: Arrival day (1,310m)

 Our representatives at Nepal Adventure Team will pick you up from the Kathmandu International Airport as per your request.
 You will be taken to a hotel and will be briefed on the travel plan.
-On the same day, you can also try the authentic Nepalese food at a Nepalese restaurant with cultural, ethnic dance and music.
+On the same day, you can also try authentic Nepalese food at a Nepalese restaurant with cultural, and ethnic dance and music.
 Stay overnight at the hotel

 Day 02: Trek Preparation